rockmagma02/StreamUtilities/README.md

 // 0 1 2 3 4 5 6 7 8 9
 ```

-### BidirectionalSyncStream
+### `BidirectionalStream`

-Inspired by the generator in python, which can not only use the `yield` to generate new value, but also can use `send` to sendback value and use `return` to throw `StopIteration` error to stop the stream.
-The `BidirectionalSyncStream` is a class that provides the same functionality in Swift.
+Inspired by Python generators, which not only can use `yield` to produce values, but also can use `send` to receive values, and `return` to raise a `StopIteration` error and halt the stream, the ``BidirectionalSyncStream`` and ``BidirectionalAsyncStream``  in Swift offer similar features for synchronous and asynchronous operations respectively.

 For more information about the generator in python, See: [PEP 255](https://peps.python.org/pep-0255/), [PEP 342](https://peps.python.org/pep-0342/#new-generator-method-send-value), [Doc](https://docs.python.org/3/reference/expressions.html#generator-iterator-methods)

+In the following example, the stream uses the `send(_:)` method to send a value back to the stream, which is received by the `yield(_:)` return value.

 ```swift
 let stream = BidirectionalSyncStream<Int, Int, NoneType> { continuation in